 Table of Contents

-Everyone should try shooting black & white photographs at least once.
-However, I think that everyone should have a dedicated black and white camera.
+However, I think that everyone should have a dedicated black-and-white camera.
 For some, that's owning something like a Leica monochrome camera

-And for others, is just setting the only camera that they have and can afford to black & white and just commit for an entire shooting session or day.
+And for others, is just setting the only camera that they have or can afford to black & white and just commit for an entire shooting session or day.

 Regardless of where you stand, and which one of those methods applies to you, shooting in black & white can truly alter your perspective, and improve your view of your craft as well.